acm-uiuc/til/_til/uiuc/biking.md

 ## Best Type of Bike
 The best type of bike is a cheap bike.
-You will not being treating your bike well, leaving it outside in the rain and snow so don't bring your carbon racing bike or you full suspension bike (though there are some good Mountian Biking Trails in the area [https://www.kickapoombc.org/map.pl](https://www.kickapoombc.org/map.pl)) Many people choose cheap single speed bikes, which is a good choice in CU since there is virtually no elevation gain.
+You will not being treating your bike well, leaving it outside in the rain and snow, so don't bring your carbon racing bike or your full suspension bike (though there are some good Mountian Biking Trails in the area [https://www.kickapoombc.org/map.pl](https://www.kickapoombc.org/map.pl)) Many people choose cheap single speed bikes, which is a good choice in CU since there is virtually no elevation gain.